 Clean Beauty: What’s It Really All About?

-Millennials are at the forefront of conscious consumerism – leading the way for individuals to better understand just what exactly it is that they’re putting on and inside their bodies.
+Millennials are at the forefront of conscious consumerism.
+They are leading the way for individuals to better understand just what exactly they’re putting on and inside their bodies.
 This need-to-know mentality has led to a market-increase for organic products and it has generated an interest and curiosity for clean beauty.

 “An obsession with wellness and detoxification, both in terms of diet and products, is fueling a demand for stripped-back, ‘clean’ ingredients” explained Victoria Buchanan, a senior futures analyst at The Future Laboratory to Vogue.

-While clean beauty sounds safe and friendly enough, the terms have been thrown around so much that most consumers don’t actually know what it means.
+Clean beauty sounds safe and friendly enough.
+Unfortunately, the term is regularly thrown around.
+So much so that most consumers don’t really know what it means.

 “Within ‘clean beauty’ there are many, many different elements,” says Sarah Meadows, the head buyer at the beauty chain Space NK, to the Guardian.
 “Whether it is about sustainability, whether it’s vegan, conscious living, free-from … playing into any of those would make you a clean brand.
 It can be fairly confusing for the customer.”